 Click on a question below to expand.

 In 2017, the Virginia State General Assembly enacted Virginia Code § 15.2‑983, affirming a locality’s right to regulate the short-term rental of property through its general land use and zoning authority.
 As a result of this law, the Board directed staff to analyze the short-term rental of property in Fairfax County and recommend possible changes to the County Code and Zoning Ordinance.
-The new regulations are intended to achieve a balance between allowing STLs while maintaining the overall character of residential neighborhoods.
+The new standards are intended to achieve a balance between allowing STLs while maintaining the overall character of residential neighborhoods.

 Both property owners and tenants of a residential unit qualify to operate STLs in their homes provided the home is their primary residence which is established by living at the residence for a minimum of 185 days out of the calendar year.
 If you are a tenant, you are required to secure the approval or consent of the property owner prior to operating an STL in your home.

-No, you can only operate STL at your permanent residence which is established by living at the residence for a minimum of 185 days out of the calendar year.
+No, you can only operate an STL at your permanent residence which is established by living at the residence for a minimum of 185 days out of the calendar year.

-Yes, you can operate STL in your home for no more than 60 nights per calendar year.
+Yes, you can operate an STL in your home for no more than 60 nights per calendar year.

 You can only have one STL contract at any one time.

 No, events and commercial activities such as weddings, luncheons, banquets, parties, meetings, fund raising, or advertising activities and any other gathering of persons other than authorized lodgers, whether for direct or indirect compensation, are prohibited in association with any STL operation.

 Yes, property owners and tenants who rent their homes for STL must obtain a STL Permit, issued by the Zoning Administrator.
 The STL Permit may be revoked by the Zoning Administrator for failure to comply with the STL standards.